Ecological Monitoring Network

 Minnesota’s native grasslands, wetlands, and forests provide recreation, timber, water filtration, habitat for wildlife and pollinators, flood protection, carbon storage and other valuable ecosystem services to Minnesotans.
 These services are threatened by direct and indirect stressors, such as changes in climate and management, increases in non-native invasive species and pollution, and increased pressure on land and water use.

-ecological monitoring in near Pembina, MNEcological monitoring in near Pembina, MN
+ecological monitoring in near Pembina, MNEcological monitoring near Pembina, MN

 Bees and other insect pollinators are also facing similar environmental challenges, in addition to habitat loss and degradation and population declines related to parasites and disease.
 Pollinators are vital to maintaining the diversity and reproduction of flowering plants, which are essential components of grasslands, wetlands and forests.
 There is currently no comprehensive statewide monitoring network that consistently measures and evaluates changes in the vegetation that comprises native grasslands, wetlands, and forests.
 Without such information, it will be increasingly difficult to detect which factors are driving environmental changes